Skyscanner/backpack/UNRELEASED.md

 **Added:**

 - bpk-component-banner-alert:
-  - New `customBannerIcon` prop for showing a custom banner icon.
+  - New `icon` prop for showing a custom banner icon.

 ## How to write a good changelog entry